Our Approach to Programming

-Previous themes have included ‘Women & Circus’, ‘Rework’ and most recently, ‘Pathways’.
-Our 2019/20 seasons will be on the theme of ‘Radical Histories, Radical Futures’.
+Previous themes have included ‘Women & Circus’, ‘Rework’and ‘Pathways’.
+Our 2019/20 seasons was on the theme of ‘Radical Histories, Radical Futures’.
 We also continue our ongoing focus on place in the Lancaster District.

 Our values are at the centre of our work and we are committed to supporting and presenting work that crosses the boundaries of artforms, is courageous and responds to the world today.
 We are ideas-led, a natural fit for an arts organisation partnered within a world-class university.